HViktorTsoi/ACSC/README.md

 We developed a practical ROS tool to achieve convenient calibration data collection, which can automatically organize the data into the format in 3.1. **We strongly recommend that you use this tool to simplify the calibration process.**

-> It ok if you don't have ROS and don't use the provide tool, just manually process the images and point clouds into 3.1's format.
+> It's ok if you don't have ROS or don't use the provided tool, just manually process the images and point clouds into 3.1's format.

 First enter the directory of the collection tool and run the following command:
 ```Bash